Social Media Profile Picture Sizes for Every Platform in 2026 — The Complete Guide

 Why Profile Picture Sizes Matter More Than Most People Realise

-Before getting into the individual platform specs, it is worth understanding why this matters beyond just aesthetics.
 Every platform resizes your image automatically if it does not match the required dimensions — and automatic resizing is not intelligent resizing.
-The algorithm crops from the centre, scales to fit, and applies the circular or square mask without any understanding of where your face is, whether your logo text is near an edge, or whether the composition you chose was deliberately off-centre for a reason.
+The algorithm crops from the centre, scales to fit, and applies the circular or square mask without any understanding of where your face is, whether your logo text is near an edge, or whether your composition was deliberately off-centre.

 Instagram Profile Picture Size in 2026

 Instagram displays profile pictures as circles.
-The display size you see when browsing a profile on desktop is 150×150 pixels, but the image is stored at 320×320.
-On mobile, the display drops to 110×110 pixels — meaning your image needs to be clear and recognisable at a very small size, not just at full preview dimensions.
+The display size on desktop is 150×150 pixels, but the image is stored at 320×320.
+On mobile it drops to 110×110 — meaning your image needs to be clear and recognisable at a very small size.

 - Recommended upload size: 320×320 pixels minimum